- Discover the meaning and value of a 'scholarly tradition.'

 - Examine how religious knowledge was classically taught and how this differs from modern university educations.

-- Investigate how this change in religious teaching methods is affecting modern Muslim societies.
+- Investigate how the change in religious teaching methods has affected modern Muslim societies.

-The Muslim Scholarly Tradition: Distinguishing the Gold from the Glitter seeks to provide clarity on the meaning and value of a “scholarly tradition” so that we can understand how to tread the path of seeking Sacred Knowledge.
+The Muslim Scholarly Tradition seeks to provide clarity on the meaning and value of a "scholarly tradition" so that we can understand how to tread the path of seeking Sacred Knowledge.
 The course will explore how our scholarly tradition evolved from its early Prophetic origins to its latter stages of organization and maturity.
 It will discuss the subjects that are part of a program to become a religious scholar, and the reference works and authoritative experts of each discipline.
 The course will also examine how religious knowledge was classically taught and how this differs from modern university educations, thereby investigating how this change in religious teaching methods is affecting modern Muslim societies.

 LESSON 1: The Muslim Scholarly Tradition